luvjadey/linux-security-homelab/README.md

 # Linux Security Homelab

-**A hands-on enterprise-grade Linux security lab built to simulate real-world attack and defense scenarios — covering SSH hardening, firewall policy, intrusion prevention, audit logging, and automated threat detection.**
+**A hands-on enterprise-grade Linux security lab built to simulate real-world attack and defense scenarios - covering SSH hardening, firewall policy, intrusion prevention, audit logging, and automated threat detection.
+This is a personal homelab project built in an isolated virtual environment.**

 ---

 ## Overview

 This project demonstrates practical implementation of core Linux security principles on a self-hosted Ubuntu Server instance.
-The goal was to build a hardened server from scratch, simulate a real brute-force attack, and prove that the defensive controls catch and respond to it automatically — without human intervention.
+The goal was to build a hardened server from scratch, simulate a real brute-force attack, and prove that the defensive controls catch and respond to it automatically - without human intervention.

 Every configuration decision in this lab mirrors what you'd find in production enterprise environments: least-privilege access, layered defenses, immutable audit trails, and automated response.